 What Color is Chartreuse?

-The word Chartreuse is french in origin which means Charterhouse, which is the name given to the Carthusian Monasteries.
+The word Chartreuse is French in origin, which means Charterhouse, which is the name given to the Carthusian Monasteries.
 It’s within these monasteries where the monks produced Chartreuse liqueur.

-Where Chartreuse is used
+Where is Chartreuse Used?

 Choosing chartreuse in some form probably suggests a person with an open personality.
-Open minded, imaginative with many interests.
+Open-minded, imaginative with many interests.
 Variety in work and life is very important.

 Both colors can look great when combined with other colors, especially darker colors.
-This would suggest a strong interest in appearances, visual simulation is important with a great deal of mental energy going into either how they look or the environment within they live.
+This would suggest a strong interest in appearances.
+Visual simulation is important with a great deal of mental energy going into either how they look, or the environment within they live.

-- Because chartreuse is made up of yellow and green, two colors which are strongly associated with envy and jealousy.
-The same association can be made with chartreuse.
+Influences – The color chartreuse can increase physical and mental/social energy and enthusiasm.
+It can encourage us to go outside and enjoy nature and wildlife.
+Chartreuse can also increase positive thinking and optimism.
+Because chartreuse is made up of yellow and green, two colors which are strongly associated with envy/jealousy and ill health, the same association can be made with chartreuse.